a review of Sherlock Holmes vs. Jack The Ripper

 I mean, I don’t get it.
 One guy wants to just retire to an island the rest of his life as early as possible, and do whatever he wants.
 The other guy is going around killing people who never bothered him, because his dog or whatever told him to.

-A psychological examination of women who enjoy the idea of a guy out there brutally penetrating women in the dark with a knife, and men who have an apoplectic fit at the thought of another guy out there wanting to come and take their shit, is beyond the scope of this review, I think.
-I’ll just say that I saw the pictures of Mary Kelley’s murder on that casebook site and that is a gruesome fucking business.
-No slick outlaw worth idolizing had anything to do with that sick shit.
-Fuck this Jack the Ripper guy.
+A psychological examination of women who enjoy the idea of a guy out there brutally penetrating women in the dark with a knife, and men who have an apoplectic fit at the thought of another guy out there wanting to come and take their stuff, is beyond the scope of this review, I think.
+I’ll just say that I saw the pictures of Mary Kelley’s murder on that casebook site and that is a gruesome hecking business.
+No slick outlaw worth idolizing had anything to do with that sick stuff. heck this Jack the Ripper guy.

 But good game.
 Pretty much the Eiji Yoshikawa’s Musashi or James Carlos Blake’s Handsome Harry of adventure games here.
 Should be a lock-in for a Pulitzer Prize for Investigative Journalism into the Ripper Murders through the medium of Interactive Sherlock Holmes Fan Fiction.